Posted by Vikram Rathod

 CAPTCHAs are tough to interpret.
 This is a technically good aspect, however, the murky text and asking the visitors to understand and type in the same text may damage your conversion rate drastically.
 Its a fact that every now and then people get a CAPTCHA wrong while working with websites daily.

 A user who is trying to purchase, or fill a form, or simply comment, is bound to get frustrated if you put this technological barrier between the user and the goal.
 Is it only because you don’t want to sort through some items of spam.
 How selfish!!

-Most of these are just letters and number randomly combined, leaving the visitors with very little clues, whether they got it right or wrong before submitting the form.
+Most of these are just letters and numbers randomly combined, leaving the visitors with very few clues, whether they got it right or wrong before submitting the form.
 There is also the risk of the visitors mistyping the characters given in the CAPTCHA as it has to be the exact match.
-It does happen on several occassions even though the visitors get it right.
+It does happen on several occasions even though the visitors get it right.

-There are some sites which have the option for the people to hear CAPTCHA.
+There are some sites that have the option for people to hear CAPTCHA.
 However, it seems to be a daunting task.
-Also, people who have low vision or blindness ae definitely not going to like the obstruction.
+Also, people who have low vision or blindness are definitely not going to like the obstruction.
 The letters are already mangled.

 Should CAPTCHA be left alone?

 The use of CAPTCHA is actually increasing.
-For many webmasters it is just a common practice, like a norm.
+For many webmasters, it is just a common practice, as a norm.
 After all, it is like a guarantee that the webmasters won’t have to worry about spam anymore.